-Building upon the Vision of the LSU Health Shreveport School of Medicine, the Department of Internal Medicine and its individual Divisions will also focus on Missions of LSU Health Shreveport by enhancing how we improve and sustain health in the lives of those we impact by:
+Building upon the Vision of the LSU Health Shreveport School of Medicine, the Department of Internal Medicine and its individual Divisions also focus on the Mission of LSU Health Shreveport by enhancing how we improve and sustain health in the lives of those we impact by:

 - Redesigning the academic model for optimizing inter-professional service delivery and integration of care into the community